bsainath99/quizApp-monolithic/README.md

 # Quiz App Monolithic

-Built a monolithic application which further breaked down and done a new project with microservices architecture with new repo : https://github.com/bsainath99/quizApp-microservices.
+Built a monolithic application which further breaked down and done a new project with microservices architecture with new github repository : https://github.com/bsainath99/quizApp-microservices.

 In this project, I have implemented quiz application using monolithic architecture.
 The main objective is, now-a-days 99.999% of applications are build using microservices architecture.
 But in reality, how an monolithic application(preeceder to microservices) looks like and how it works, the internal workflow of application is show-cased in this application.